Stripe Webhooks: Complete Guide with Event Examples

 Successful Payment Events

-payment_intent.succeeded: Sent when a payment is successfully processed.
+payment_intent.succeeded: Sent when a payment goes through.

 {